 Clinicians will monitor your vitals, educate and assist with medications, guide safe activity progression, provide incision care, ensure you are following precautions, and the list goes on.
 There are many precautions and instructions to follow during the recovery process.
 It can be a bit overwhelming, and I have seen patients make some dangerous mistakes (including getting their heart rate up too high watching sports!).

 General tips that may help you with your home recovery after heart surgery:

 Keep your post operative precautions handy.
 Put them on the refrigerator with a magnet.
 Have them easy to find.
 Read and review them daily!

 Have an updated list of medication instructions on the counter.
 It is imperative to follow your updated medication routine correctly.

-Have a log sheet to record your vitals, and monitor them daily (at consistent times).
+Use an organized log sheet to record your vitals (here is a link to a freebie), and monitor them daily at consistent times.
 This will come in handy to bring with you to your follow up appointments.

-Have a daily activity log to record your performing exercise and walks.
+Use a daily activity log to record your exercise and walks.
 Your recovery will be most efficient if you follow your program faithfully.